Skip to Content

 bath salts to remove blue hair dye

-Simply fill your bath with hot water, add a generous amount of bath salt and mix until they dissolve.
-Then soak your hair in the water as long as possible.
-The bath salts will draw the dye out of your hair.
+Fill your bath with hot water, add bath salts, and mix until they dissolve.
+Then soak your hair in the water as long as you can.
+This is a gentle, slow fade option.

 blue hair dye removal